jbake-org/jbake/README.md

 The header MUST have at least the **status** & **type** fields, the rest are optional.

+##### Status

+You have 2 options for the status field: `draft` and `published`, drafts are rendered along with published posts however they are given a "-draft" suffix, for example `first-post-draft.html`.

+##### Type

+You can choose what template your content file will be "mixed" with by changing the type field (i.e. type=post will use post.ftl, type=page will use page.ftl).

+#### Extra Header

-You can also add extra meta data to the header:
+You can also add extra meta data in the header that is also exposed to the templates:

 <pre>
 summary=This is a summary of the larger post